 Successful people achieve their goals in life through hard work or by working smarter.
 I began to analyse myself and realised that I had proven myself, worked ridiculous hours but at the cost of my health.
 Proving myself to the work may have been achieved had I not ‘pushed’ my body to exhaustion and ill health.
 However, simply, may have taken a longer time.

-It was at this time in my life that I made the decision to change.
+At this time in my life I made the decision to change.
 I chose to be more proactive, and take more care of my physical and psychological self religiously.
-I would eat a varied, healthy diet and began exercising by walking regularly.
-In addition, I began rejecting cigarettes in favour of attending to the needs of my body and mind.
-From then I noticed weekly changes in my life.
+Eating a delicious healthy diet and exercising regularly.
+I stopped cigarettes in favour of self care.
+I noticed weekly changes in my life.
 Firstly, I became fitter, stronger, calmer, and more controlled in my mind.
-I also felt happier as I completely changed my life but still managed the restaurant, taught commercial cookery at college level and judging culinary competitions.
+I felt happier as I completely changed my life still achieving in my restaurant ,teaching and judging.

-I recall people telling me I looked 10 years younger, and I felt it!
-As well as continuing my increasing responsibilities, I began doing charity work with the Australian Culinary Federation which I enjoyed and felt fulfilled.
-I then met my husband, also a chef, who purchased my restaurant so we could spend more time together.
+“You look 10 years younger” others would say, and I felt it!
+Continuing my increasing responsibilities, I began doing charity work with the Australian Culinary Federation which I enjoyed and felt fulfilled. moving on after marriage from the restaurant so we could spend more time together.

-In recent times I have finished 8 years as part of the World Association of Chef’s Societies’, doing charity work as a committee member and regional representative of the Woman’s Leadership forum.
+Followed by 8 years of the World Association of Chef’s Societies’, doing charity work as a committee member and regional representative of the Woman’s Leadership forum.
 I have a Diploma of Hospitality Management, Diploma of Business, and a Cert 4 in Commercial Cookery.
 As well, I have been involved in contract consulting, recipes development, testing and costing.
 In addition, I have produced cookbooks and videos for my professional industry, working and travelling the world with work and my husband.

-Throughout my story and my journey with food and a healthy lifestyle, I believe I have found strategies in developing better health and to reverse the deleterious effects of poor diet.
-By studying diet and nutrition, food psychology and wellness coaching, I have developed programs online or personalised.
-These include some 10 workshops to empower others to learn practical effective and evidence-based skills to enhance your lifestyle.
-I have also been consulting on food and lifestyle products in Australia and International markets.
-My commitment and focus have been to improve people’s corporate nutrition and wellbeing by adopting the moto “be the best you can be”.
+During my journey with food and lifestyle, I have found strategies in developing better health to reverse the deleterious effects of poor diet.
+By studying diet and nutrition, food psychology and wellness coaching, I have developed programs online and face to face and empower others to learn practical effective and evidence-based skills.
+I thrive on helping hospitality businesses achieve their best results too.
+My commitment and focus have been to improve people’s health, wealth and happiness adopting the moto “be the best you can be”.

-For nutrition and wellbeing information find Casstronomy’s blogs here.
+For kitchen coaching, nutrition and wellbeing information find Casstronomy’s blogs here.